Talk: Nasu Kinoko X Urobuchi Gen

 Uro: Thank you very much.

 Nasu: I really want to play the next part, but I feel like I need to take my time or else it'd be a waste.
-Whenever I finish one chapter, I try to take a break...like for an hour...but I can never be patient.
-(Laughs) Anyway, I really loved it.
+Whenever I finish one chapter, I try to take a break...like for an hour...but I can never be patient. (laughs) Anyway, I really loved it.

 Uro: To be honest, I think I should have put more content in that game...there's always one person out of the five that ends up having no purpose.
 When you get to that point, the development sort of stops at the primary and secondary character, and then sort of struggles to give development to the third.
-You see, before I began the project, I had already thought up the catchphrase: "Revenge takes five people."
-(Laughs)
+You see, before I began the project, I had already thought up the catchphrase: "Revenge takes five people." (laughs)

-Nasu: Hahahaha!
-(Laughs)
+Nasu: Hahahaha! (laughs)

 Uro: After that, everyone kept pestering me.
 "How many people does it take again?!"
-"Uhhh...five?"
-(Laughs) I was just pushing forward on momentum alone.
+"Uhhh...five?" (laughs) I was just pushing forward on momentum alone.
 I didn't even let the staff read the script until we were in the debug stage.

 Nasu: When I start planning a game, I'm so busy with work that I can't see any of the other sides of the production process.
 I just show the plot to other staff members, explain how it works, and then leave the rest to them.
 In a way, they really trust me.